(pexels.com)

 - Brands can advertise their product or service directly in the game itself.
 While a particular match is going on, brands can place ads in the virtual arena itself or on a carousel during the stream.

-- Sponsoring an eSport team is also a way to market your brand.
+- Sponsoring an expert team is also a way to market your brand.
 Brands such as Subway, BMW etc. sponsor many teams so that when that team comes out to compete everyone sees the logo on the players’ shirts.

-Let’s take India as an example.
-Yuvin eSports, one of India’s premier eSports companies tied up with TATA for their annual eSports competition called the Yuvin Cup.
-TATA and Yuvin together developed a whole campaign around the TATA Tiago car.
-They positioned the car as an ideal vehicle for an eSports athlete or an eSports viewer.
-Oppo has partnered up with League of legends to sponsor their Worlds event which is one of the biggest events in eSports.
-Oppo promoted its mobile products through the event as Riot games, the parent company of League of Legends looks to enter the world of mobile gaming with League of legends: Wild rift.
-We will witness the participation of brands in this industry in the near future.
+Oppo has partnered up with League of Legends to sponsor their Worlds event which is one of the biggest events in eSports.
+Oppo promoted its mobile products through the event as RiotGamess, the parent company of League of Legends looks to enter the world of mobile gaming with League of Legends: WildRiftt.
+We will witness the participation of brands in this industry shortly.